-The Federal Energy Management Program (FEMP) provides agencies with guidance and direction about how to increase water efficiency and reduce water use in federal buildings and campuses.
+The Federal Energy Management Program (FEMP) provides agencies with guidance and direction on how to increase water efficiency and reduce water use in federal buildings and campuses.

-Three legal authorities require agencies to implement water efficiency measures and reduce water use: Executive Order (E.O.)
-13423, Energy Independence and Security Act of 2007, and E.O.
-13514.
+Three legal authorities require agencies to reduce water use and implement water efficiency measures: Executive Order (E.O.)
+13693, the Energy Independence and Security Act of 2007, and the Energy Policy Act of 2005.
 Learn more about water efficiency requirements.

-Agencies are also required to include water-efficient elements in new construction per the Guiding Principles for Federal Leadership in High-Performance and Sustainable Buildings and install water meters in buildings per the Presidential Memorandum: Federal Leadership on Energy Management.
+Agencies are also required to include water-efficient elements in new construction per the Guiding Principles for Federal Leadership in High-Performance and Sustainable Buildings.
+In addition, the installation of water meters is required by E.O.
+13693.

 Start increasing water efficiency by following these steps.

 - Read guidance on meeting the requirements of E.O.
 13693.

 - Develop a water management plan to meet water use reduction goals.

 - Browse water efficiency best management practices and water-efficient technology opportunities for project ideas.

 - Find training on how to reduce water use in agencies.

 - Investigate alternative water to help offset the use of freshwater.